Cranford High School Principal’s Welcome to Families:

 In addition, important information can be found on the right navigation as well as below.
 I encourage you to take a few moments to review the following documents, and please feel free to contact me with any questions you may have.

-- Homeroom Locations
+- Homeroom Locations attachment

 - Guidance Counselor Assignments

 - Attendance Welcome Letter